We’re happy to announce that Chrome extensions in DotNetBrowser are in public preview!

 Use in the existing project

-If you already use DotNetBrowser, you can get the preview build from NuGet:
+If you already use DotNetBrowser, you can get the latest build from NuGet:

 Install the extension